InfectedDuck/CS50x-Week1-Solution-With-Deep-Explanation/readme.md

 3. If the card number is valid, it identifies the type of card based on the number's prefix and length.
 4. The program prints the card type or "INVALID" if the card number is not valid.

+#### Key Points

+- Uses Luhn's Algorithm for credit card validation.
+- Identifies card type based on prefix and length:
+  - AMEX: 15 digits, starts with 34 or 37.
+  - MASTERCARD: 16 digits, starts with 51-55.
+  - VISA: 13 or 16 digits, starts with 4.

 ### 3. `hello.c`

 #### Purpose